zigouat/webrtc/examples/play-from-disk-renegotiation/README.md

-# Play from Disk
+# Play from Disk Renegotiation

-Play from disk shows how to send an ivf file from your desktop/server to your browser.
+An extension of the play-from-disk example, but demonstrates how you can add/remove video tracks from an already negotiated PeerConnection.

 ## Instructions